Other Partners in Israel

 Beit Issie Shapiro provides cutting-edge services to improve quality of life for people with disabilities.
 The iAbility: Using Advanced Technology to Advance the Lives of Children with Disabilities Program, supported by the Federation, provides proper training and adaptions of iPad applications to be used as a tool for children with disabilities and their parents.
 The program gives children with special needs the opportunity and skills to communicate and gain independence.
 Beit Issie Shapiro is also committed to ensure that application developers understand how to make the products useful, successful, and accessible for people with disabilities.

 Leket rescues 15,500 metric tons (35 million pounds) of nutritional food and distributes to 35,000 needy families and nearly 95,000 people a day.
-Last year, in partnership with Hands on Tzedakah and another family foundation, the Federation donated a refrigerated truck to Leket that will allow an increase of food rescue in Israel.
-This year, Federation will support the cost of maintenance of the vehicle and its operating costs.
+In 2016, in partnership with Hands on Tzedakah and another family foundation, the Federation donated a refrigerated truck to Leket that will allow an increase of food rescue in Israel.
+Federation continues to support the operating cost of the vehicle for its meal-collection route.

 Originated by Navy Seals, provides empowerment workshops to aid at-risk youth giving them a second chance.
 The Girls At Risk in Dimona Program that is supported by the Federation, provides young women, ages 14-18, at extreme-risk discover their strengths, and become self-confident, successful, fulfilled and contributing members of society.
 Many of the program’s participants are from impoverished or broken families who have run away from home and engaged in promiscuous behavior.
 Nirim aims to return the teenage girls to their educational systems, and strengthening their ties to their families and the community.

 Susan's House is a warm and welcoming environment for teens at-risk.
 The teens are guided into a business environment by dedicated staff which allows them integrate more normative, challenging, and attractive culture.
-Susan’s House has expanded and outgrown their former facility.
-Their newly acquired space will be supported by the Federation, in part, towards the cost of a new jewelry design room.
+In 2017, Susan’s House moved to a new facility to accommodate the organizations growth.
+The Federation supported the costs for their new Jewelry design room in the new space.

 United Hatzalah is an Emergency medical response organization in Israel.
 The organization trains and equips hundreds of volunteers to fill emergency medical service gaps, improve response times, and provide ladders of opportunity for the country's most marginalized groups.
-Last year, the Jewish Federation of South Palm Beach County donated an ambucycle, an ambulance-motorcycle, which will aid in the quickness of time to respond to a medical emergency.
-This year, dollars will support the maintenance of the vehicle.
+In 2016 the Jewish Federation of South Palm Beach County donated an ambucycle, an ambulance-motorcycle, which will aid in the quickness of time to respond to a medical emergency.
+Federation continues to support the maintenance of the vehicle.

 The Warm Winter program, supported by the Federation this year, will provide thousands of IDF soldiers with warm winter clothing for the upcoming winder in order to increase efficiency and decrease health related issues due to environmental challenges.